Supreme Court Upholds Trump’s Travel Ban in Huge Victory for Administration

 It was another great day for Mitch McConnell and his man on the Supreme Court, Neil Gorsuch.

-On Tuesday, conservative Supreme Court justices prevailed in two major cases, both with a 5-4 majority that would have been impossible without Gorsuch’s tie-breaking vote.
+On Tuesday morning, conservative Supreme Court justices prevailed in two major cases, both with a 5-4 majority that would have been impossible without Gorsuch’s tie-breaking vote.

-In the blockbuster of the two, the Court upheld the third version of President Trump’s travel ban, ruling that Trump acted within his authority by banning travel from eight majority-Muslim countries.
+In the blockbuster of the two, the Court upheld the third version of President Trump’s travel ban, ruling that Trump acted within his authority by banning travel from several majority-Muslim countries.
 The order is a modification of two previous, stricter travel bans, both of which were blocked by lower courts because they were judged to have exempted travel based on religion.
 In a transparent attempt to modify the law just enough to dodge that charge, the Trump administration modified the ban to include two countries — North Korea and Venezuela — that are not majority Muslim.
-The Supreme Court accepted this explanation, with Chief Justice John Roberts writing that the president was within his rights to enact the ban because of national security concerns — even though Trump has been very clear, from the day he called for a ban on all Muslims entering the United States, that prohibiting an entire religion from entering the U.S. is exactly what he wants.
+The Supreme Court accepted this explanation, with Chief Justice John Roberts writing that the president was within his rights to enact the ban because of national security concerns — even though Trump has been quite clear, from the day he called for a ban on all Muslims entering the United States, that prohibiting an entire religion from entering the U.S. is exactly what he wants.

+“The issue before us is not whether to denounce the statements,” Roberts wrote of Trump’s remarks, on Twitter and elsewhere.
+“It is instead the significance of those statements in reviewing a presidential directive, neutral on its face, addressing a matter within the core of executive responsibility.”

 Blistering dissents by Sonia Sotomayor and Ruth Bader Ginsburg took issue with the notion that Trump’s order was motivated by anything other than anti-Muslim prejudice.